rstagers/OpenGLRasPi/README.md

 I haven't forked imgui so the code downloaded needs modified.
-You must add this define: #define IMGUI_IMPL_OPENGL_ES3 to the top of  OpenGL-Core/vendor/imgui/imconfig.h just after the #pragma once This will make imgui compiloe for ES 3.0 needed on the Raspberry Pi 4 and 5.
+You must add this define: #define IMGUI_IMPL_OPENGL_ES3 to the top of  OpenGL-Core/vendor/imgui/imconfig.h just after the #pragma once This will make imgui compile for ES 3.0 needed on the Raspberry Pi 4 and 5.

 Once the imconfig.h is modified.
   1. Go into the scripts folder (cd scripts) and run ./Linux-Premake.sh